Logiqx/gps-guides/devices/locosys/gw-52/first-impressions.md

 The battery life of the GT-31 was pretty remarkable for a handheld GPS device and it didn’t require charging every session.
 It could easily have lasted for around 36 hours in total.

-The battery life of the GW-52 is approximately 8 hours when logging at 5Hz.
-Logging at 1Hz may extend the battery life by about an hour and charging takes about 2.5 hours after a full discharge.
+The battery life of the GW-52 is approximately 8 hours when logging at 5 Hz.
+Logging at 1 Hz may extend the battery life by about an hour and charging takes about 2.5 hours after a full discharge.

 This reminds me of way-back when I switched from a simple Nokia mobile phone with a battery life in excess of a week to a smart phone which needed to be charged every day… progress?